thompsonmaizelab/thompsonmaizelab.github.io/peoplepages/robertshrote.md

 ![Robert Shrote](/images/People_Images/robertshrote.jpg){:width=600 align="middle"}|

+### Overview
 Robert completed his B.Sc in Plant Genetic, Breeding, and Biotechnology at Purdue University.
-He is studying the optimization of genomic selection and genomic mating in plant breeding under single- and multi-objective scenarios.
-He is developing novel selection and mating criteria and hopes to demonstrate their efficacy in real populations.
-Since many breeding optimization problems are NP-hard, he is also interested in assessing different algorithmic strategies for solving these problems.
-It is Robert's hope that his work will assist in decision-making for breeders and accelerate breeding efforts to provide for a growing world.
+Currently, Robert is studying and developing multi-objective optimization strategies for applications in plant breeding.
+He hopes that his work can be used to improve crop development when there are multiple traits that need to be improved simultaneously.

+### Current projects
+Currently, Robert is working on the development of an open-source software that can be used to simulate and optimize plant breeding pipelines.
+The first version of this software has been completed, but he is working on writing up the publication.
+Once the published has been completed, he will release the package to the public.

+### Future projects
+In the future, Robert will be looking into testing several novel multi-objective breeding strategies using the software package aforementioned.

+### Contacts/Links
+You can find Robert on GitHub [here](https://github.com/rzshrote).